maixnor/wu-quartz/content/Previous Questions BS.md

 3. [[Employee Perspective]]
 	1. The "Hawthorne effect" shows the importance of incentives in business firms
 		1. False
-	2. Herzberg's theory explains the importance of extrinsic [[motivation]]
+	2. Herzberg's theory explains the importance of extrinsic [[Motivation]]
 		1. False
 	3. The "[[Taylorism|Scientific Management]]" approach emphasizes the important role of [[leadership]]
 		1. False